 Ah!
 The sea maybe far, far away but thankfully the seafood isn't.
 Old and new restaurants are dedicating entire menus to underwater offerings that are dressed up in butter garlic sauces, deep-fried in robust masalas, or cooked using traditional recipes that have emerged from the coastal regions.
 LBB swims around to find you the best seafood restaurants in Bengaluru.

 Dive Deep Into Fishy Treats at these Seafood Restaurants in Bangalore

 This no-frills restaurant’s iconic status is well-deserved.
 Head here for their simple-as-it-gets fish thali and pair it with their Crab Chilly that comes drenched in a robust masala and their fiery Prawn Masala.
 Best for a quick lunch that has variety and yet, isn't too heavy.
 For more tips on what to order, read our review here.

 Sea Spice by 7 Star

 For a long time now, Sea Spice has been doing a stellar job of serving the seafood-crazy citizens of the city.
-With their ample seating area and captivating rooftop ambience, their masala-coated Squid Rings, Anjal (seer fish) fry, and their Prawn Sukka are among the recommended picks.
+With their ample seating area and captivating rooftop ambience, their masala-coated Squid Rings, Anjal (seer fish) Fry, and their Prawn Sukka are among the recommended picks.
 Options are ample and if you want this to be a grand affair, they even have a bar menu through which you can order drinks to pair with your food.